contentful/forma-36/packages/forma-36-react-components/README.md

 We are using [postcss-preset-env](https://preset-env.cssdb.org/) for styling our components.
 Using postcss-preset-env allows us to use the latest CSS syntax without having to wait for browser support. `tools/postcss.config.js` is used for adding plugins and configuration.

+### Code Style Guide

+(Our code style guide)[https://github.com/contentful/forma-36/blob/forma-v4/docs/code-style-guide.md]

 ### Component principles

 We follow a number of principles when creating our components:

 1.  **A component is responsible for only its internal spacing**

-We follow the principle that a component should only be responsible for its own internal spacing - never external spacing.
+Component should only be responsible for its own internal spacing - never external spacing.
 This means that we're flexible in where our components can be used without having to override margins.

-2.  **Use descriptive PropTypes**

-We recommend the following naming convention for PropTypes to make them as clear as possible:

-- Number - use a prefix or suffix to imply that the prop accepts a number.
-E.g. `numItems`, `itemCount`, `itemIndex`
-- Boolean - use the prefix 'is'/'can'/'has'.
-E.g. `isVisible`, `canExpand`, `hasImage`
-- Array - use a plural noun.
-E.g. `items`
-- Object - use a noun.
-E.g. `item`
-- Node - use the suffix 'Node'.
-E.g. `containerNode`
-- Element - use the suffix 'Element'.
-E.g. `triggerElement`
-- Event handler functions - use the prefix 'on'.
-E.g. `onOpen`, `onClick`

 ### Adding documentation for component